mmcardle/beasts/README.md

 Run for 20 turns

+    Beast 3 is hungry
+    Beast 4 is angry
+    Beast 4 fights Beast 8
+    Beast 4 scores 82125000.0 vs Beast 8 scores 51750000.0
+    Beast 4 wins
+    Beast 5 is lustful
+    Beast 6 is hungry
+    Beast 7 is hungry
+    Beast 8 is hungry
+    Beast 9 is hungry
+    Beast 10 is hungry
+    Beast 11 is lustful
+    Beast 12 is hungry
+    Beast 13 is hungry
+    Beast 14 is hungry
+    Beast 15 is hungry
+    Beast 16 is angry
+    Beast 16 fights Beast 11
+    Beast 16 scores 20625000.0 vs Beast 11 scores 61000000.0

+Until ...

     +---------+------+-----+-----+-------+------+------+-----+---------+-------+--------+
     |   name  | life | age | gen | speed | str  | int  | exp | lustful | angry | hungry |
     +---------+------+-----+-----+-------+------+------+-----+---------+-------+--------+